uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 	<figcaption>Review & Approval</figcaption>
 </figure>

-In the Standards Development Organizations (SDOs) the approval or rejection of a contribution follows a democratic process; **the majority**.
-This differs from an Open Source organization that normally follows a meritocratic process where the Maintainer decides what to accept of reject.
-If a person doesn’t like the decision that her contribution is rejected, then she can “fork” the project.
+When developing a standard the approval or rejection of a contribution follows a democratic process; **the majority**.
+This differs from open source projects that normally follows a meritocratic process where the Maintainer decides what to accept of reject.

-The goal for an SDO is to reach interoperability, therefore “forking” is not the solution to a technical dispute.
+The goal for standards development is to reach interoperability, therefore “forking” is not the solution to a technical dispute.
 If there is a sustainable objection in a contribution the resolution is via a vote, see [Seeking Consensus](#seeking-consensus).

 The Review & Approval process implies that all the contributions need to be accepted by the Working Group.